Writing the Diverse Perspectives Essay

 And more . . .

-3. Focus on your engagement, not the other person.
+3. Focus on your thinking and learning, not on the other person.
 A common mistake in these essays – despite the specific instructions in the prompt! – is making the story about how the other person was wrong.
 Instead, start by briefly telling the story of this “time when you strongly disagreed with someone,” and then use the last 20-30% of your essay to explore what you learned from it.

-For more on the Diverse Perspectives essay, including brainstorming ideas, a guide to structuring your essay, and tips on revision, check out Chapter 6 of Write Yourself In (p.
+For more on the Diverse Perspectives essay, including a sample essay and tips on revision, check out Chapter 6 of Write Yourself In (p.
 188).